adhearsion/electric_slide/README.markdown

 * Agents will only be logged into a single queue at a time If you have two types of agents (say "support" and "sales") then you should have two queues, each with their own pool of agents
 * Agent authentication will happen before entering the queue - it is not the queue's concern
-* The strategy for both agents and callers is FIFO - the first (available) of each type to begin waiting is selected
+* The strategy for callers is FIFO: the caller who has been waiting the longest is the next to get an agent
-* Other (custom) strategies can be implemented by creating custom queue implementations - see below
 * Queues will be implemented as a Celluloid Actor, which should protect the call selection strategies against race conditions
-* When an agent is selected to take a call, the agent is called.
-For other behaviors, a custom queue must be implemented
+* There are two ways to connect an agent:
+  - If the Agent object provides an `address` attribute, and the queue's `connection_type` is set to `call`, then the queue will call the agent when a caller is waiting
+  - If the Agent object provides a `call` attribute, and the queue's `connection_type` is set to `bridge`, then the call queue will bridge the agent to the caller.
+In this mode, the agent hanging up will log him out of the queue

 TODO:
 * Example for using Matrioska to offer Agents and Callers interactivity while waiting